Pectus Excavatum Heart Problems

 If pectus excavatum affects your cardiac and pulmonary functioning, you may feel fast heart rate after doing a sternous physical activity.

-It can directly affect the functioning of your heart.
+It can directly affect its functioning.

 The heart is probably the most crucial organ in your body that is always required to perform optimally.